-The combustion of waste wood shavings and sawdust is undertaken in a Veto biomass boiler having a net rated thermal input of 990kW.
-Emissions of total particulate matter, oxygen and carbon dioxide from the combustion unit are continuously monitored from the plant using continuous monitors which are set to alarm when the emissions approach the emission limit.
+The combustion of waste wood shavings and sawdust is undertaken in a Veto biomass boiler having a power output of 990kW.
+Emissions of total particulate matter and oxygen are continuously monitored.
+The Veto boiler has a PLC (programmable logic controls).
+The oxygen monitor informs the PLC and the boiler output is adjusted automatically.
+When the emissions of total particulates reach the emission limit of 60mg/m3 the particulate monitor will alarm.

 Waste timber is collected to a central area where it is fed into the existing wood chipper.
 Softwood, hardwood, plywood, OSB, MDF and other timber based products are chipped, though the majority is softwood and hardwood.
 From the wood chipper the wood chips are transported via the ducted delivery system to the fuel storage silo.
-In addition to wood chip shavings produced in the Mill can be if required manually diverted to the silo, though Arnold Lavers preference is to bale them on site or divert them into box cars designed to hold such product.
+In addition to wood chip shavings produced in the Mill can be if required manually diverted to the silo, though the preference is to bale them on site or divert them into box cars designed to hold such product.